pragmaticLudusian/gv-xmas-2024/README.md

-# 2024 Holiday Card
+# 2024 Xmas Card

-For the 2024 [TripleTen](https://tripleten.co.il) holiday coding challenge.
+For the [Godville](https://godvillegame.com) Xmas Card Contest hosted on Discord.

 ## Features